📅 Updated May 2026 Based on G2, Capterra & Vendor Data Written for 5–20 Project GCs

 Jobber $69/mo (Core) ✅ Monthly available Service-based trades (HVAC service, plumbing dispatch, cleaning) — NOT for construction project management

-Pricing last verified March 2026.
+Pricing verified May 2026 (BuildStackHub competitive scan, May 2, 2026).
 Check vendor websites for current pricing before purchasing.
-See full BuildStackHub vs Procore comparison →
+See Procore vs Buildertrend full comparison →

-Here's how these two platforms compare for the specific context of a small general contractor managing 5–10 active projects per year:
+Here's how Procore compares to purpose-built small-contractor platforms for a GC managing 5–10 active projects per year:

-Contract Type Annual contract required Month-to-month, cancel anytime
+Contract Type Annual contract required Monthly or annual, flexible options

-Self-Serve Signup ❌ Enterprise sales process only ✅ Sign up in minutes
+Self-Serve Signup ❌ Enterprise sales process only ✅ Sign up in minutes, self-guided

-Implementation Time 3–6 months with dedicated team Under 1 hour, self-guided
+Implementation Time 3–6 months with dedicated team 1–3 days, self-onboarding

-Cost Estimation Yes (complex setup required) ✅ Free calculator + AI estimates
+Cost Estimation Yes (complex setup required) ✅ Built-in estimating workflows

-Mobile App ✅ Full-featured iOS & Android Mobile-responsive web app
+Mobile App ✅ Full-featured iOS & Android ✅ iOS & Android apps

-Enterprise Financial Management ✅ Deep — built for CFOs Basic — designed for project-level tracking
+Enterprise Financial Management ✅ Deep — built for CFOs Basic-to-moderate job costing

-RFI / Submittal Workflows ✅ Industry-standard Not included (roadmap item)
+RFI / Submittal Workflows ✅ Industry-standard Limited or not included

 Target Company Size ENR Top 400, $20M+ revenue GCs doing 5–50 projects/year, under $10M

-Best For Large GCs with dedicated ops/IT teams Small-mid GCs who want AI tools without enterprise overhead
+Best For Large GCs with dedicated ops/IT teams Small-mid GCs who want practical tools without enterprise overhead

-Feature data sourced from procore.com, buildstackhub.com, and G2/Capterra reviews.
-Last verified March 2026.
+Feature data sourced from procore.com, buildstackhub.com, G2/Capterra reviews, and the May 2, 2026 competitive intelligence scan.
+Last verified May 2026.

 The Verdict for Small Contractors

 Procore is not trying to serve small contractors — and they've confirmed it publicly.
-Their enterprise sales process, annual contracts, and volume-based pricing are intentional signals.
+Their enterprise sales process, ACV-based pricing (10–14% annual increases), and $10K–$30K minimum contract commitment are intentional signals.
+The Datagrid AI acquisition doubles down on the enterprise roadmap, not small contractor workflows.
 If you're a GC doing 5–20 projects per year with under $10M in annual revenue, you are not their customer.
 That's not a knock on Procore.
 It's market segmentation.

-The right tools for small GCs are purpose-built for how you work: fast onboarding, flexible access, and AI that delivers the reporting and estimating you need without the enterprise infrastructure.
-BuildStackHub, Contractor Foreman, and Buildertrend are all purpose-built for contractors at your scale.
+The right tools for small GCs are purpose-built for how you work: fast onboarding, flexible access, and transparent pricing that doesn't grow automatically with your revenue.
+JobTread ($159/mo + $18/user, all features), Contractor Foreman ($49–$332/mo, price-lock guarantee), BuildStackHub ($299/mo, month-to-month), and Buildertrend (Essential $299/mo) are all built for contractors at your scale — none with ACV-based escalation.

 AI-powered project management built for GCs at your scale